24 hour Blood Pressure monitoring

 Are there any risks?

-• It is common to have some itching around the cuff as it is kept in place for the 24 hours.
+- It is common to have some itching around the cuff as it is kept in place for 24 hours.
 Once the cuff is removed at the end of the test, any itching at the cuff site should disappear.

-• Rarely, some people notice tiny red or purple spots on the skin of the forearm.
-This is due to the pressure of the cuff and may take a day or two to disappear.
+- Rarely, some people notice tiny red or purple spots on the skin of their forearm.
+This is due to the pressure of the cuff and may take 1 to 2 days to disappear.

-• The arm used is generally your non-dominant arm but please let us know on the day if you have ever had lymphoedema or any lymph nodes removed from the armpit or if you have a fistula for dialysis.
+- Generally, your non-dominant arm is used for the test but please let us know on the day if you have ever had lymphoedema or any lymph nodes removed from the armpit or if you have a fistula for dialysis.
 This will determine which arm is used for the test.

 Is there anything else I need to know?